Stabilization indices of potentially Mumford curves: Preliminaries

 Let $X$ be a $K$-curve, and let $X^{\mathrm{an}}$ be its Berkovich analytification.
 The analytic curve $X^{\mathrm{an}}$ is a path connected and locally contractible topological space by \cite[Corollary 4.3.3]{Berkovich90}.
 As such, it has a universal cover $p\colon \frakY \to X^{\mathrm{an}}$, uniquely determined up to deck transformations of the universal covering space $\frakY$.
 The cover $p$ is a local homeomorphism, hence we can identify for every $y\in \frakY$ a sufficiently small open neighborhood $V$ of $y$ with its image $p(V)$ in $X^{\mathrm{an}}$ and define on $\frakY$ the unique analytic structure that makes the universal cover $p$ into a local isomorphism of locally ringed spaces.
 The analytic curves $\frakY$ and $X^{\mathrm{an}}$ are isomorphic if and only if $X^{\mathrm{an}}$ is simply connected.
 Note that, in general, $\frakY$ will not be compact, and therefore not the analytification of a projective $K$-curve.

 We now concern ourselves with lifting automorphisms from a Berkovich curve to its universal cover.
-We start by remarking that for $K$-curves the analytification functor is fully faithful, inducing a canonical isomorphism $\Aut(X) \cong \Aut(X^{\mathrm{an}})$ that will allow us to identify the automorphisms of a curve with those of its analytification.
+We start by remarking that for $K$-curves we have a canonical inclusion $\Aut(X) \subset \Aut(X^{\mathrm{an}})$ that will allow us to identify the automorphisms of a curve with those of its analytification.
 If $\delta \in \Aut(X)$ is a $K$-linear automorphism, we call a \emph{lift to the universal cover} any automorphism $\widetilde{\delta} \in \Aut(\frakY)$ that makes the following diagram commute